armak/Leviathan-2.0/README.md

 * Fizzer for giving me help actually implementing those hacks.
 * iq for the original framework.
 * Mentor and Blueberry for Crinkler.
-* LBB for Shader Minifier.
+* LLB for Shader Minifier.
 This fork is used in the framework: https://github.com/armak/Shader_Minifier.
 * Numerous people for various resources and information: auld, ps, cce, msqrt, ferris, yzi, las to name a few.

 ## Compatibility